Reeceeboii/Pi-CLI/README.md

 ```

 ### The `database` command
+*These commands are ran against a Pi-Hole's FTL database file and provide **all time** data metrics*
 ```
    client-summary, cs  Summary of all Pi-Hole clients top-queries, tq     Returns the top (all time) queries